asadsarwar261/Life-Skill/tiny-habits.md

 A for Ability<br>
 P for Prompt<br>

-Behavior: Reading one page of a book.
+Behavior: Reading one page of a book.<br>
-Motivation: I enjoy reading, but sometimes I feel too tired or busy.
+Motivation: I enjoy reading, but sometimes I feel too tired or busy.<br>
-Ability: Starting with reading just one page.
+Ability: Starting with reading just one page.<br>
-Prompt: Daily at right reading one page just before going to bed.
+Prompt: Daily at right reading one page just before going to bed.<br>

 ## Q3: Why it is important to "Shine" or Celebrate after each successful completion of a habit?